-By taking the Fedtime 101 program, you will have an edge over others from the moment you arrive, in knowing what to expect, what the best jobs are, how to obtain medical care, and have the peace of mind of not making a costly mistake that can have lingering effects on your entire prison stay such as loss of good-time, visits, telephone use or commissary privileges.
+By knowing what to expect, what the best jobs are, how to obtain medical care, you’ll have the peace of mind of not making a costly mistake that can have lingering effects on your entire prison stay such as loss of good-time, visits, telephone use or commissary privileges.

-NEVER CHANGE THE TV CHANNEL WITHOUT ASKING THE OTHER INMATESWhen I was in the FCI in Phoenix Arizona, I had dinner with a fellow inmate one night and he was dead the next morning, all because he changed the channel on a television in a common area being used by several inmates, and someone took offense over that and stabbed him to death!
+NEVER CHANGE THE TV CHANNEL WITHOUT ASKING THE OTHER INMATESWhen I was in the Medium High FCI in Phoenix, Arizona, I had dinner with a fellow inmate one night and he was dead the next morning, all because he changed the channel on a television in a common area being used by several inmates, and someone took offense over that and stabbed him to death!
 An Investigation was initiated.

-Most importantly, never sit down on another inmate’s bunk or use another inmate’s property without their permission.
-With personal space and property in prisons being of a limited nature, it’s considered disrespectful and rude to take liberties with things belonging to others and could lead to you being labeled a thief and being blackballed as an outcast by the entire inmate population.
+With personal space and property in prisons being of a limited nature, it’s considered extremely disrespectful and rude to take liberties with things belonging to others and could lead to you being labeled a thief and being blackballed as an outcast by the entire inmate population.